vHMML/vhmml-CSV-Listing-Data/README.md

 One of the tools you can utilize to work with your vHMML JSON datasets, is this Python script to convert your downloaded JSON Listing data into a CSV file.

 Don’t know Python?
 Don’t worry, you don’t have to!
 The nice thing about Python is that it is already installed on a Mac.
-But, if you don’t have a Mac, you can use a service like [Pythonanywhere](https://www.pythonanywhere.com) to run the program instead.
+But, if you don’t have a Mac, you can use a service like [PythonAnywhere](https://www.pythonanywhere.com) to run the program instead.

 To start, perform your search in the Data Portal.

 ![alt text](https://github.com/vHMML/vhmml-CSV-Listing-Data/blob/master/img/vhmml_dp_search.PNG "Search")

-Click the Export Results Table button to download your data.
+Click the Export Table Search Data button to download your data.

 ![alt text](https://github.com/vHMML/vhmml-CSV-Listing-Data/blob/master/img/vhmml_dp_export.PNG "Export")

-Say yes to download.
+Say Yes to download.

 ![alt text](https://github.com/vHMML/vhmml-CSV-Listing-Data/blob/master/img/vhmml_dp_export_confirm.PNG "Confirm")